The Truth Behind the Feelings, Cravings and Pain

 Primary dysmenorrhea is the more common of the two, and usually begins a year or so after a woman starts getting her period.
 The pain is felt in the lower abdomen or back, and can be mild to severe.
 One promising thing about primary dysmenorrhea is that it usually gets better as a woman ages, and sometimes goes away completely after she has her first baby.

-Even though women have experienced periods since the beginning of time, menstruation is still a topic that some consider taboo, shameful, or just something you aren’t supposed to talk about.
+Even though women have experienced periods since the beginning of time, menstruation is still a topic that some consider taboo.
 But healthy habits are founded on awareness of your body and how it functions.
-Knowing the nitty and sometimes gritty of menstruation not only gives you a better grasp on what’s normal, but it also provides the confidence to take an active role in improving women’s health – even if it’s just by continuing the conversation.
+Knowing the nitty and sometimes gritty of menstruation not only gives you a better grasp on what’s normal, but it also provides the confidence to take an active role in improving your health – even if it’s just by continuing the conversation.